sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 * **Server** - Enable (1) or disable (0) the server mode for training and for multipoint or virtual circuit operation.
 The default is client mode (0).
 The radio designated as Server synchronizes the network.
 A server is required for Multipoint, Virtual Circuit, and Training modes.

 * **SpreadFactor** - The spread factor used during LoRa transmissions.
-It is recommended to use the air speed setting unless you are very aware of the consequences.
+It is recommended to use the airspeed setting unless you are very aware of the consequences.
 This setting is overwritten if the AirSpeed setting is changed.
-In general a higher spread factor provides longer range, but lower overall data rate.
+In general, a higher spread factor provides a longer range, but a lower overall data rate.
 Allowed spread factors: 6 to 12 (inclusive).

 * **SyncWord** - The byte used to synchronize LoRa transmissions.
-In general this is set to 0x12 for non-LoRaWAN networks.
+In general, this is set to 0x12 for non-LoRaWAN networks.
 Note that two LoRa radios with the same settings but different sync words have been shown to intermittently receive packets from each other.
 Therefore, using a unique synch word does *not* guarantee exclusivity.
 Allowed values: 0 to 255.

-* **TxPower** - The LoRaSerial uses a high power 1W transceiver.
+* **TxPower** - The LoRaSerial uses a high-power 1W transceiver.
 By default, all transmissions are sent at the highest possible power of 30dBm which is compliant with FCC Part 15.247 when used with an antenna that has a gain of 6dBi or less.
 If your local regulations require lower transmission power this setting can be lowered.
 Allowed values are 30 down to 14dBm.
 Note: The chosen setting is the actual measured transmit power at the SMA connector.
 An internal lookup table sets the radio settings accordingly.

 * **TxToRxUsec** - This is the number of microseconds between when the transmitter completes a transmission, and when the receiver completes the reception of that packet.
 For lower airspeeds, this value increases and generally tracks to 1 symbol time.
-It is recommended to use the air speed setting unless you are very aware of the consequences.
+It is recommended to use the airspeed setting unless you are very aware of the consequences.
 This setting is overwritten if the AirSpeed setting is changed.

 * **VerifyRxNetID** - Enable (1) or disable (0) the verification of the netID value during reception.
 The default is enabled (1).